 With the internet now so accessible, the advantages of online courses are clear:

 Courses can be viewed at any time, and in any venue where there is a good internet reception.

-You will have 10 days (or for some courses 20 days) from the start date you choose to login and view the course.
+As standard, you will have 10 days (or for some courses 20 days) from the start date you choose, to login and view the course.
 You can run the course as many times as you want to within this 10/20 day period.
 We also run special offers for some courses which give unlimited access to courses to the end of an academic year.